Martyrs' Day (Lebanon): Consequences of the war

 The periphery of the Empire started to splinter under the pressures of local revolutions and Allies' victories.
-The Ottomans eventually lost the war and the Ottoman Empire was dissolved.
+The Ottoman Empire eventually lost the war and was dissolved.

-The Arabs' were given none of the things that were promised by the Allies.

-The Sykes-Picot agreement is seen by many as a turning point in Western/Arab relations.
+The Sykes-Picot Agreement is seen by many as a turning point in Western-Arab relations.
 It negated the promises made to Arabs through T. E. Lawrence for a national Arab homeland in the area of Greater Syria, in exchange for their siding with British forces against the Ottoman Empire.

 The agreement's principal terms were reaffirmed by the inter-Allied San Remo conference of 19–26 April 1920 and the ratification of the resulting League of Nations mandates by the Council of the League of Nations on 24 July 1922.

-It is impossible to say what directions the proposed Arab Nationalistic reforms of 1913 would have taken if the war, the fall of the Ottoman Empire and the Balfour Declaration didn't happen.
-It is clear, however, that the Arabs never gained the freedoms they sought from the Ottomans, or from the Allies.
+It is impossible to say what directions the proposed Arab Nationalistic reforms of 1913 would have taken if the war, the fall of the Ottoman Empire and the Balfour Declaration had not happened.
+It is clear, however, that the Arabs never gained the freedoms that they sought from either the Ottomans or the Allies.
 The different form of Arab nationalism that came about after World War II is attributable to other factors such as the decline of colonial influence, rather than the constructive hopes of reforms which were debated back in 1913.

-Current day
+Today

 Some remains of the old Cinema Opera building (now a Virgin Megastore) and the bronze Martyrs statue are the only features left of the Martyrs' Square.
-The statue, which was inaugurated on March 6, 1960, is the work of Italian sculptor Renato Marino Mazzacurati.
+The statue, which was inaugurated on March 6, 1960, is the work of the Italian sculptor Renato Marino Mazzacurati.
 The statue, riddled with bullet holes, has become a symbol for all that was destroyed during the Lebanese Civil War.

-The Martyrs' Square is a common location for protests and demonstrations, among the more notable demonstrations were the 2005 Cedar Revolution protests, that led to the expulsion of the Syrian army presence in Lebanon, and 2019–20 Lebanese protests, that is cross-confessional anti-government protests still ongoing and the largest country-wide protests the country has experienced.
+The Martyrs' Square is a common location for protests and demonstrations.
+Among the most notable demonstrations were the 2005 Cedar Revolution protests, which led to the expulsion of the Syrian army presence in Lebanon, and the 2019–20 Lebanese protests, the cross-confessional anti-government protests that were the largest that the country has experienced.